 To succeed in college you need to be familiar with and understand how to use the resources available outside of the classroom.
-Transfer and Contemporary Learner Orientation is a half-day orientation for ALL new transfer students and ANY new beginning students age 22 and older, starting in summer I, summer II or fall.
+Transition Orientation Program (TOP) is a half-day orientation for ALL new transfer students, new adult learner (beginning students age 22 and older), returner or second bachelor students, starting in summer I, summer II or fall.
 The program is designed to make the transition for new students to WMU a simple one.
 You will have the opportunity to get your WMU Student ID, attend presentations from residence life, financial aid, student activities and leadership programs, career and student employment services and more!
 New beginning students age 22 and older who will be taking classes the main on-campus are required to attend; online-only learners and new transfer students are not required, but highly encouraged to attend.

 Get started on the right track.
 Prior to registering for your first semester of classes, you must contact your academic advisor.
 By doing so, you will ensure that you are taking the appropriate courses - not duplicating work already completed, in progress or planned.
 In addition, you will be able to begin the process of planning for future semesters.
 Course registration may already be open for the semester you plan to start.
 See your advisor early and be ready to register for your classes.
 You do not have to pay for your classes at the time of registration unless you have been admitted after invoices have been sent.
 Again, you cannot register for your classes until you contact your academic advisor.

 All of the academic colleges will be available the day of orientation, after the session, if you need to follow up on advising questions.
 You can find the contact information below.
 If you are unsure of which college to contact for your major, give us a call.

 - College of Arts and Sciences—2318 Friedmann Hall (269) 387-4366

 - College of Aviation—2210 Kohrman Hall (269) 387-0347

 - College of Education and Human Development—2421 Sangren Hall (269) 387-3474